Micholms/Graphormer_IR_user_friendly/README.md

 NOTE: WandB is included in these scripts, edit Train_IR_model.sh and IRspec.sh for interactive or normal usage, respectively, to remove/change this.

+NOTE: If downloading from Zenodo, put the model in a folder.
+For example "base_model/split1_0.8516.pt" then use _base_model_ as <BASE-MODEL-DIR>.

 **Evulation:**

 Run Interactive_evaluation.sh in its location and answer all questions accordingly.